gve-sw/DownloadWebexRecordingsSample/README.md

 - **delete_all.py** Script that looks for entries in the "recordings" table in the database that are marked "COMPLETED" and checks that the file that was downloaded and specified in the meetingname field is still in existence.
 If the file is missing, it marks the status field in the recordings table as NULL so that it is downloaded the next time that **download_all.py** runs.
  If a record in the DB that has status COMPLETED is already missing from the cloud, the status field is changed to MANUALDELETED.
 Otherwise, the script deletes it from the cloud and the status field is set to SCRIPTDELETED
  This script supports the ```-i```  argument to make it "interactive" and prompt before performing any deletions on the cloud or changes of status in the DB.
+ It also prompts you for each recording it is about to delete or entry in the DB it will mark and allows you to skip specific recordings
+- **list_recordings.py** This script is used to report on all recordings in the cloud or already downloaded.
+It checks and reports on any missing recording files and show the status for each as stored in the database.
+The output is a tab-delimited table with the following fields: ```RecordingID	LocalDBStatus	DownloadedPath	RecFileStatus	ModeratorName	MeetingName	StartTimeUTC	EndTimeUTC	ModeratorEmail	ModeratorLoginName	ModeratorJoinUTC	ModeratorLeaveUTC	```

 The usual sequence is to run **create_db.py** upon installation or re-initialization of the code: